BoweyLou/SupaSupa/README.md

 - [Database Schema](docs/database_schema.md) - Detailed information about all tables in the database
 - [Database Functions](docs/database_functions.md) - Documentation of all database functions
 - [Database Relationships](docs/database_relationships.md) - Overview of the relationships between tables
+- [Brutalist Design System](docs/BrutalistDesignSystem.md) - Information about the design system
+- [Icon Selector](docs/IconSelector.md) - Guide to using icons for quests and awards

 See the [Documentation README](docs/README.md) for more information.